deepti1003/GLCap/README.md

 # GLCap
-Project for Stock price analysis on live
+Project for Stock price analysis on live data